idra-dev/idra/docs/idra/content/en/docs/getting-started/_index.md

 ## Kubernetes

 It is possible to deploy applications using Helm charts in Kubernetes.
 Idra is written and inspired by a Cloud Native Approach.
+All charts and Helm files are ready to be used.